HPCBio/Intro-to-ChIPseq/lessons/03_align_and_filtering.md

 Finally, you have the data from the original FASTQ file stored for each read.
 That is the raw sequence (`SEQ`) and the associated quality values for each position in the read (`QUAL`).

-Let;'s take a quick peek at our SAM file that we just generated.
+Let's take a quick peek at our SAM file that we just generated.
 Since it is just a text file, we can browse through it using `less`:

 ``` bash
 $ less H1hesc_Input_Rep1_chr12_aln_unsorted.sam